MileHacker Logo

 • Extended-stay hotels with kitchenettes for longer visits.

-• Monthly self-meeting the needs of seasonal visitors.
+• Monthly self-catering for seasonal visitors.

 • Consider shared living plans for longer durations.